If you've got questions about dog neutering, then you're not alone.

 The stitches should hold the incisions closed until they heal up naturally.
 Sometimes they can come out if the dog is too active (try to keep his activities limited with no rough-and-tumble or vigorous exercise for between 10 and 14 days after the surgery) or if he licks and 'bothers' the wound too much.

 Discourage any licking (this is a natural inclination for a dog when he's got an 'owwee'), often just verbally correcting him and redirecting his attention is enough.
-If it isn't enough and your pup insists on licking at the surgical site you need to go and buy and Elizabethan collar so that he physically can't reach the wound with his tongue!
+If it isn't enough and your pup insists on licking at the surgical site you need to go and buy and Elizabethan collar (aka a Cone) so that he physically can't reach the wound with his tongue!

 An infection can spring up quite quickly if your dog has been licking at the surgical site as the skin gets wet, inflamed and starts to break down.
 If you notice a lot of redness, swelling, discharge/pus of the incision starts to open up, then you need to get him to your vet right away as he will probably need antibiotics to clear up the problem.